Voilett-Roze/asus/Lighttpd-web-server-with-PHP-support-through-Entware.md

 Login to router with a terminal like putty and enter this commands:
 ### The following _tinyurl.com_ links are no longer active.
 Please update this tutorial with working links/source.
 Better yet, if someone can explain each step in more detail, it would greatly help n00bs understand what's going on (more than copypasta instructions)!

+Since the links are deprecated, this URL helps with customization of the server.

 ```
 opkg install lighttpd php5-cgi lighttpd-mod-fastcgi
 rm /opt/etc/lighttpd/lighttpd.conf